 Language Acquisition 3223-AMMS-LA

 The course will serve as a general introduction to the study of first and second language acquisition.
 Through the topics explored, students will become familiar with aspects and issues of diversity in societies, including socio-linguistic factors, ethnicity and gender attitudes.
-The module also provides a comprehensive overview of relevant aspects of bilingualism and multilingualism development by both children and adults, including cases of children learning a minority or heritage language and adults 'forgetting' their first language (first language attrition).
+The module also provides a comprehensive overview of relevant aspects of bilingualism and multilingualism development by both children and adults, including cases of children learning a minority or heritage language as well as first language attrition.
 Various factors that influence the acquisition process will be discussed, such as age, language environment, cognitive functions, social context, motivation and language aptitude.

 Main theories of First Language Acquisition.